cye8/0426-Tracking_Covid19_Sanny-YE/README.md

 Which data and metrics can we use to answer our question?

 ## Data Analysis
-First, we used mapbox to make a bubble map of cumulative confirmed COVID-19 cases in US counties, where the radius of the bubble corresponds to the number of cumulative confirmed COVID-19 cases in US counties.
+First, we used mapbox to make a bubble map of cumulative confirmed COVID-19 cases in US counties, where the radius of the bubble corresponds to the number of cumulative confirmed COVID-19 cases in US counties as of April 14, 2020.

 ![](Bubble.png)